-• Evidence regarding the success of interventions is still lacking
+• Evidenceregarding the success of interventions is still lacking

-- HIV/AIDS can result in overuse of natural resources? - Lacking is documentation of status and trends of the various natural resources and of the extent of use by HIV/AIDS affected households vs. poor households in general
+- Does HIV/AIDS result in overuse of natural resources or is it mainly poverty? - Littledocumentation of status and trends of the various natural resources and of the extent of use by HIV/AIDS affected households vs. poor households in general